 To make the cake:

-- In the top of double boiler, combine butter and 4 ounces (113 g) chocolate.
-Cook over simmering water, stirring until occassionally until melted and smooth.
+- In the top of double boiler (I set a glass bowl of a pan that has a few inches of simmering water in the bottom), combine butter and 4 ounces (113 g) chocolate.
+Heat over simmering water, stirring occasionally, until melted and smooth.
 Remove from heat.

 - Whisk in cocoa, boiling water, and espresso powder until smooth and well combined.